quiode/Analysis_II_Cheat_Sheet/cheat_sheet.typ

   _Note that if this condition is not met, it simply means that one must "reverse" the corresponding curve, e.g., replace $gamma : [0,1] -> RR^2$ by $tilde(gamma) (t) = gamma (1-t)$ for $0 <= t <= 1$, which reverses the orientation of the tangent vector._

-  _Intuition: Green's theorem relates the *counterclockwise line integral around the boundary of X* to the behavior of a vector field inside X._
+  _Intuition: Green's theorem relates the *counterclockwise line integral around the boundary of $X$* to the behavior of a vector field inside $X$._
 ]

 #lem()[